 Sam F. Broughton is a Licensed Psychologist, Nationally Certified School Psychologist, and South Carolina Level III School Psychologist.
-He received his B.A. in Psychology from Presbyterian College, and his M.S. in General-Experimental Psychology and Ph.D. in Psychology with specializations in Applied Behavior Analysis and School Psychology from the University of Georgia.
-Prior to retirement, he taught Child Behavior: Growth and Development, Adolescent Behavior: Growth and Development, Applied Behavior Analysis and Advanced Applied Behavior Analysis for the major in Psychology.
+He received his B.A. in Psychology from Presbyterian College, and his M.S. in General-Experimental Psychology and Ph.D. in Psychology, with concentrations in Applied Behavior Analysis and School Psychology from the University of Georgia.
+Prior to retirement from FMU, he taught Child Behavior: Growth and Development, Adolescent Behavior: Growth and Development, Applied Behavior Analysis and Advanced Applied Behavior Analysis for the Psychology major.
 For the graduate program in School Psychology, he taught Behavioral Assessment and Intervention, Academic Assessment and Intervention, intervention practica associated with his graduate courses, and the introductory professional practicum in School Psychology.
-He also team taught a course and practicum in Learning Disabilities in support of the master’s degree programs in the FMU School of Education.
+He also team taught a course and practicum in Learning Disabilities supporting the master’s degree programs in the FMU School of Education.
 Dr. Broughton served as Coordinator of the Graduate Program in School Psychology from 1997 until 2014.
 From 2009 until 2015 he served as the Robert W. Williams Professor of School Psychology for the Richardson Center for the Child.
-After retirement he continued to teach Academic Assessment and Intervention: Literacy, Academic Assessment and Intervention: Numeracy, and Psychological Consultation in Schools and Agencies plus their associated practica in the School Psychology graduate program as an adjunct professor, and to consult with staff and researchers at the FMU Richardson Center for the Child.
-He currently serves on the South Carolina State Commission for Disabilities and Special Needs, representing the Seventh Congressional District.
+After retirement he continued to teach Academic Assessment and Intervention, and Psychological Consultation in Schools and Agencies plus their associated practica in the School Psychology graduate program as an adjunct professor, and consult with staff and researchers at the Richardson Center for the Child until 2018.
+He served on the South Carolina State Commission for Disabilities and Special Needs, representing the Seventh Congressional District from 2016 to 2019.
 Dr. Broughton now resides in upstate SC and teaches Applied Behavior Analysis and Advanced Applied Behavior Analysis part-time as a Lecturer in Psychological Science at Lander University.
 He can be reached via his FMU email address.

 - Learning and Behavior Disorders in Children